chkp-altrevin/buildserver/README.md

 After provisioning is complete logut/login.
 You will be greeted with a custom MOTD and available commands to assist with further setup.

-## 🆕 Windows Powershell Install
+## 🆕 Windows and Powershell Installs

 ### 🔁 Automated Download and Install Script:
-**WSL users Use the installer link above**

-**Winows and WSL Powershell Install**
+Running these scripts in a windows environment will not install any other software other than downloading the public repo and extracting to a location you provide.
 PowerShell will likely need it's execution policies set.
-As an Administrator, you can set the execution policy by typing this into your PowerShell window:
+As an Administrator, you can set the execution policy by typing this into your **PowerShell** window:

 `Set-ExecutionPolicy RemoteSigned`
 For more information, see Using the Set-ExecutionPolicy Cmdlet.